Tsumeb: History

-The name Tsumeb is generally pronounced "TSOO-meb".
+The name Tsumeb is generally pronounced "SOO-meb".
 The name is not a derivative of German, Afrikaans, or English.
 It has been suggested that it comes from Nama and means either "Place of the moss" or "Place of the frog".
 Perhaps this old name had something to do with the huge natural hill of green, oxidized copper ore that existed there before it was mined out.